MicrosoftDocs/msteams-docs/msteams-platform/resources/faqs.md

 <summary><b>How can I specify which users to sync?
 I don’t want all Azure AD users synchronized with the Moodle website. </b></summary>

 Use the **User Creation Restriction** option to specify the users by synchronizing the configuration options of the **local_o365** plugin.
-The dropdown menu to the left of the **filter** offers options such as Country/Region, Company Name, and Language.
+The dropdown menu to the left of the **filter** offers options such as Country or Region, Company Name, and Language.

 > [!TIP]
 > Create a dynamic Microsoft 365 group to enable the **filter** option with multiple profile properties.